Roger Clarke's Web-Site

 After Clarke (2021)

 A vital aspect of this meta-model is the distinction between Entity and Identity.
 An Entity corresponds with a Physical Thing.
-An Identity, on the other hand, corresponds to a Virtual Thing, which is a particular presentation of a Physical Thing, most commonly when it performs a particular Role, i.e. adopts a particular pattern of behaviour.
+An Identity, on the other hand, corresponds to a Virtual Thing.
+This a somewhat novel proposal.
+A Virtual Thing is a particular presentation of a Physical Thing, most commonly when it performs a particular Role -- i.e., adopts a particular pattern of behaviour.
 For example, the NIST (2006) definition of authentication distinguishes a "device" (in the terms of this model, an artefactual Entity) from a "process" (an artefactual Identity), and the Gartner definition of IdM refers to "a digital representation [i.e. a human Identity] of a user [i.e. a human Entity]".
 An Id/Entity-Instance is a particular occurrence of an Id/Entity.
 An Entity-Instance may adopt one Identity-Instance in respect of each role it performs, or it may use the same Identity-Instance when performing multiple and even all roles.
 Conversely, an Identity-Instance may be assumed by multiple Entities at the same time, and/or over time.
 For example, within a corporation, different human Entity-Instances succeed one another in adopting the Identity CEO, whereas the Identity Company Director is adopted by multiple human Entity-Instances not only successively, but also at the same time.
 For simplicity of expression, the remainder of this article uses Id/Entity for both the generic concepts and instances of them.

-The Data Model Level enables the operationalisation of the relatively abstract ideas in the Conceptual Model level.
+The Data Model Level operationalises the relatively abstract ideas in the Conceptual Model level.
 This moves beyond a design framework to fit with data-modelling and data management techniques and tools, and to enable specific operations to be performed to support organised activity.
-The PMM uses the term Information specifically for a sub-set of Data: that Data that has value (Davis 1974, p.32, Clarke 1992b, Weber 1997, p.59).
+The PMM uses the term Information specifically for a sub-set of Data: that Data that has value (Davis 1974, p.
+32, Clarke 1992b, Weber 1997, p.
+59).
 Data has value in only very specific circumstances.
 Until it is in an appropriate context, Data is not Information, and once it ceases to be in such a context, Data ceases to be Information.
 Assertions are putative expressions of knowledge about one of more elements of the metatheoretic model.
 Figure 5A provides definitions of key terms.

 A further notion that assists in understanding models of human beings is the Digital Persona.
-This means, conceptually, a model of an Id/Entity's public personality based on Data and maintained by Transactions, and intended for use as a proxy for the Id/Entity; and, operationally, a Data-Record that is sufficiently rich to provide the record-holder with an adequate image of the represented Id/Entity.
+This means, conceptually, a model of an Id/Entity's public personality based on Data and maintained by Transactions, and intended for use as a proxy for the Id/Entity Operationally, a Digital Person is a Data-Record that is sufficiently rich to provide the record-holder with an adequate image of the represented Id/Entity.
 A Digital Persona may be Projected by the Id/Entity using it, or Imposed by some other party, such as an employer, a marketing corporation, or a government agency (Clarke 1994a, 2014).
 As the term 'identity' is used in conventional IdM, to refer to "a unique digital representation of a user", it is an Imposed Digital Persona.
+Many organisations have become highly dependent on the particular Digital Persona they have developed for each party that they deal with.
+The data is typically drawn from many sources, each with at best moderate data quality, and which together evidence varying and often inadequate inter-source compatibility (Clarke 2019).

 The concepts in the preceding paragraphs declare the model's ontological and epistemological assumptions.
 A third relevant branch of philosophy is axiology, which deals with 'values'.
 The values in question are those of both the system sponsor and stakeholders.
-The stakeholders include human participants in the particular IS ('users'), but also those people who are affected even though they are not themselves participants ('usees' -- Berleur & Drumm 1991 p.388, Clarke 1992a, Fischer-Huebner & Lindskog 2001, Baumer 2015).
+The stakeholders include human participants in the particular IS ('users'), but also those people who are affected even though they are not themselves participants.
+These are referred to in some academic fields as 'usees' (Berleur & Drumm 1991 p.
+388, Clarke 1992a, Fischer-Huebner & Lindskog 2001, Baumer 2015).
 The interests of users and usees are commonly in at least some degree of competition with those of social and economic collectives (groups, communities and societies of people), of the system sponsor, and of various categories of formalised organisations.
 Generally, the interests of the most powerful of those players dominate.

 Figure 5A: Terms from the Pragmatic Metatheoretic Model